Zack Greinke is a different type of ace. (Photo by F. Carter Smith)

 Zack Greinke gives the Houston Astros a legit third ace.
 (Photo by F. Carter Smith)

-Zack Greinke's addition has pushed Houston Astros excitement to a whole new level.
+Zack Greinke's addition pushed Houston Astros excitement to a whole new level.
 (Photo by F. Carter Smith)

 “You want to talk about Greinke — let me guess,” Houston Astros manager A.J.
 Hinch cracks as he sits down in the dugout for his customary pregame media session.